-Fair value for the irrevocable benefit interest trust is measured using the fair value of the assets held in the trust as reported by the trustee as of June 30, 2014.
-The Organization considers the measurement of its beneficial interest in the trust to be a Level 3 measurement within the fair value hierarchy because even though that measurement is based on the unadjusted fair values of the trust assets reported by the trustee, the Organization does not have the ability to direct the trustee to value or redeem them.
+Fair value for the irrevocable beneficial interests in perpetual trusts and irrevocable charitable remainder trust are measured using the fair value of the assets held in the trust as reported by the respective trustees as of June 30, 2015.
+The Organization considers the measurement of its beneficial interest in these trusts to be a Level 3 measurement within the fair value hierarchy because even though that measurement is based on the unadjusted fair values of the trust assets reported by the trustees, the Organization does not have the ability to direct the trustees to value or redeem them.